MrSankofa/website/README.md

 # onesundayatatime.com
-The main website for [One Sunday At A Time](https://www.onesundayatatime.com)
+The main website and backend for [One Sunday At A Time](https://www.onesundayatatime.com)

 Built with a 100% serverless architecture.

 Uses [Airtable](https://airtable.com) as a database, with the benefit of Airtable's UX being a built-in CMS.

+Uses [Square](https://squareup.com) for handling transactions via a webhook and updating Airtable based on purchase totals.
+Because automated accounting is dope.

+Uses [Mailchimp](https://mailchimp.com) for handling newsletter signups.

 Lambda proxy caching ensures you don't run afoul of Airtable's API rate limits.